maxh/render-nyc/README.md

 ![Low resolution sample](sample.png)

 This repo walks through how to use OSM data to render a high-quality raster image of Manhattan on Mac OS X. It's a bit more complex than you might expect.
 This is the guide I wish I'd had when I started.
-It can easily be adapted to different cities -- I just like concrete* examples :)
+It can easily be adapted to different cities -- I just like concrete [0] examples :)

 There are two main components: